-Coping Strategies for Depression
+Coping Strategies for Depression: 11 Tips to Deal with Depression

 Depression is a complex mental health disorder that affects millions of individuals worldwide.
 The majority of people suffering from depression experience persistent feelings of sadness, hopelessness, and a lack of interest or pleasure in daily activities.